stoft/openmft/README.md

 ## Resources

 ### Notification Resource
+A notification that a new file is available from an agent.

 Property | Type | Description | C | R | U | D
 --- | --- | --- | --- | --- | --- | ---
 id | int | Agent unique identifier set by the agent, may be subject for reuse after considerable time. | M | M | - | M